 Can I limit the ports that get scanned?

-This would be especially helpful for those users with Authentication licenses, that want to limit scanning to just the application (and not the broader infrastructure).
+Yes, absolutely.
+This would be especially helpful for those users with Application licenses, that want to limit scanning to just the application (and not the broader infrastructure).

 If you have any further questions around how Intruder's scans might affect your systems, please contact us in the in-app chat box.